Shatrovskyi/Telegram_Parsing_Bot-/README.md

 I've used some Python directories for more capabilities.
 There are some of them: Pandas, Telebot, Requests, Beautifull Soup.

 P.S.
 This is my first project, don't shout at me pls.
 POG

+Use only the main.py and csv files(csv files create automatically if you don't use them) to run this program.
+Other Python's files uploaded only just for more understanding of how to work with main.py.